 “Can I Learn How to Teach Meditation Like You Do?”

-Sarah was asked by her students to learn how to teach meditation like she did.
+Sarah was asked by her students to learn how to teach meditation like she did: with a down-to-earth, contemporary style.
 So, in 2012, Sarah developed a comprehensive curriculum and teaching program and began training her meditation students to become professional meditation and mindfulness teachers.
 She soon founded the Meditation Teacher Academy.
 The now 300-hour teacher training program offers a deep dive into the wide spectrum of meditation and mindfulness techniques from ancient and modern traditions and lineages.
-And how to share them with the public.
-Teachers learn how to teach anyone to meditate with a special set of tried and true formulas and instructions so they can bring meditation and mindfulness training and experiences into any population.
-Sarah is personally involved with each and every student enrolled in the academy, and helps them to uncover their unique skills and develop their personal power so they can go on to effectively teach their students how to meditate and to live more mindfully.
-She thinks of the students of the teachers she’s trained as her grandstudents.
+Taking the course is a self-awareness journey in and of itself, but then the students learn how to teach.
+They receive training and learn a special set of tried and true formulas and instructions so they can bring meditation and mindfulness training and experiences into any population.
+Sarah is personally involved with each and every student enrolled in the academy, and helps them to uncover their unique skills, and illuminate their personal power so they can feel confident as they teach their students how to meditate and to live more mindfully.
+She thinks of the students of the teachers she’s trained as her “grandstudents!”

 More Resilience & Creativity

-Once people learned to practice meditation and began to creat a more mindful life, there was a call for bringing it into organizations.
-That’s when Sarah found a team of professionals to help her create an 8 week Mindful Advantage Training for work.
-She is the president of MMI Mindful Training Co., a company that is made up of professionally trained mindfulness teachers, partners worldwide dedicated to helping people in organizations cultivate more resilience and creativity, as well as increased attentional capacitiy, emotional awareness, and productivity.
+Once people learned to practice meditation and began to create a more mindful life, there was a call for bringing it into organizations.
+That’s when Sarah found a team of professionals to help her create an eight-week Mindful Advantage Training for work.
+She is the president of MMI Mindful Training Co., a company that is made up of professionally trained mindfulness teachers; partners worldwide dedicated to helping people in organizations cultivate more resilience and creativity, as well as increased attentional capacity, emotional awareness, and productivity.
 Find out more about the mindfulness training for the workplace, or how you can become a Mindfulness Advantage Trainer, here.

-These days, Sarah meditates, trains meditation and mindfulness teachers, offers live meditation events virtually and in-person, is writing another book, gardens even with her not-so-green thumb, and keeps bees and eats honey in Santa Barbara, California.
+These days, Sarah meditates, trains meditation and mindfulness teachers, offers live meditation events virtually and in-person, is writing another book, gardens even with her not-so-green thumb, and keeps bees and eats honey in Santa Barbara, California with her husband and adopted furry friends.